Unobtainiumrock/messaging-pipeline/README.md

 Run credential tests after setup to verify your configuration.

+## CI/CD Pipeline

+This project includes a complete CI/CD pipeline using GitHub Actions for automated testing, building, and deployment:

+### GitHub Actions Workflow

+The pipeline includes the following stages:

+- **Test**: Runs linting, type checking, and unit tests for both Python and JavaScript/TypeScript
+- **Build**: Builds and pushes Docker images to GitHub Container Registry
+- **Deploy-Staging**: Automatically deploys to the staging environment when code is pushed to the `develop` branch
+- **Deploy-Production**: Automatically deploys to production when code is pushed to the `main` branch or manually triggered

+### Required Secrets

+To use the CI/CD pipeline, set up these secrets in your GitHub repository:

+1. `AWS_ACCESS_KEY_ID`: AWS access key with EC2 permissions
+2. `AWS_SECRET_ACCESS_KEY`: AWS secret key
+3. `AWS_REGION`: AWS region (e.g., us-east-1)
+4. `STAGING_EC2_IP`: IP address of your staging EC2 instance
+5. `PRODUCTION_EC2_IP`: IP address of your production EC2 instance
+6. `EC2_SSH_PRIVATE_KEY`: SSH private key for EC2 access

+### Environment Configuration

+The project uses environment-specific configuration files:

+- `.env.staging`: Configuration for the staging environment
+- `.env.production`: Configuration for the production environment

+### Manual Deployment

+To manually trigger a deployment to production:

+1. Go to GitHub Actions
+2. Select the "CI/CD Pipeline" workflow
+3. Click "Run workflow"
+4. Select "true" for the "Deploy to production" option
+5. Click "Run workflow"

+### Version Tagging

+To create a new version tag:

+1. Go to GitHub Actions
+2. Select the "Tag Version" workflow
+3. Click "Run workflow"
+4. Enter the version (e.g., "v1.0.0")
+5. Click "Run workflow"

 ## Project Automation with Makefile

 This project uses a Makefile to standardize workflows and automate common tasks: